AccumulateNetwork/accumulate/docs/generators/gen-enum.md

 - `--exclude <types>` - Exclude types.
 - `--rename <types>` - Rename types, e.g. `Foo:Bar`.

-`gen-enum` is used to generate enumeration types.
+`gen-enum` generates enumeration types.
 However Go does not have true enumeration types so what the generator actually generates is named integer types and typed constants plus utility methods.

-The format of an enumeration definition file is:
+The format of an enumeration definition is:

 ```yaml
 MyType: